dayu11/tau-ResNet/README.md

 CUDA_VISIBLE_DEVICES=0 python cifar_train.py --arch resnet110 --tau 0.136 --sess tau0.136
 ```

-The following chart shows the comparison between tau-ResNet and ResNet with different depths.We can see that tau-ResNet improves over original ResNet by a considerable margin, especially for deep ResNet.
+The following chart shows the comparison between tau-ResNet and ResNet with different depths.
+We can see that tau-ResNet improves over original ResNet by a considerable margin, especially for deep ResNet.

 <img src="cifar-bn.png" width="650" height="500">